Help for people who are self-isolating

 - do not go out to exercise –exercise at home or in your garden, if you have one

-If you're clinically extremely vulnerable and need to self-isolate
+Get support if you’re clinically extremely vulnerable to coronavirus (COVID-19)

 Help and support with getting food and medicine